 Indulging in conscious communication with your little one can help you bond with your baby even before they are born.
 Here are a few useful tips to do this effectively.

-1. Reading aloud or speaking to your baby is one of the easiest way to foster verbal communication.
+Reading aloud or speaking to your baby is one of the easiest ways to foster verbal communication.
 Your baby will be able to hear you from as early as 18 weeks if their hearing is developing normally.
 There are high chances that upon birth, they will recognise your voice.

-3. Music is another extremely effective way to communicate with your unborn child.
-Playing soft, slow, and soothing music communicates to your baby that you are now going to unwind.
+This is another extremely effective way to communicate with your unborn child.
+Playing soft, slow, and soothing music communicate to your baby that you are now going to unwind.
 Experts share that babies slow down their movements as a response to soft music while loud music can make them kick actively or frequently.